INTRODUCTION

 In May, 2008 I was invited to present my second book, Wolves in Sheep’s Clothing, at Hay-on-Wye.

 This was the pinnacle moment of four consecutive years at Hay.
-What started back in 2005 with an invitation from Nick Broomfield to screen my award-winning Iraq war doc Battleground, led to a last-minute invite for a panel with luminary war correspondents hosted by BBC presented Nik Gowing.
+What started back in 2005 with an invitation from Nick Broomfield to screen my award-winning Iraq war doc, Battleground, led to a last-minute invite for a panel with luminary war correspondents hosted by BBC presenter Nik Gowing.
 A strong showing there put me in the good graces of Hay director Peter Florence and I was minted with a spot amongst the up-and-comer contingent, becoming an annual regular on Hay’s smaller stages and in its hallowed green room.

 Now I had my own book to sell and could not have asked for a better shot to break into the intellectual mainstream.